Predicting future state for adaptive clinical pathway management: Modeling state transition in clinical domain

 \subsubsection{Transition state of state change}

 The weighted state transition logic is created to define and manage the change of states.
 The 'From' state is retracted, and the 'To' state is asserted.
 With the introduction of duration, the state change is no longer considered as an instantaneous event, but a transition which has a duration.
-We retract the 'From' state at the start of the state change, and add the 'To' state at the end.
-Nevertheless, it is hard to describe the state during the transition period.
+When it takes two hours to lower the body temperature as described in the example case, it becomes unclear on when to retract the old state and when to assert the new state, as well as the state during the change.
 The concept of the transition state is introduced to make an explicit description of the state during the state transition period.
 At the start of the state change, the 'From' state is retracted, and the transition state is asserted.
 At the end state, the transition state is retracted, and the 'To' state is asserted.
+For example, once a pill of Paracetamol is taken, the 'From' state, that the patient is with 40 \textdegree{}C is retracted, and the transition state, that the patient has taken a pill of Paracetamol is asserted.
+After a duration of two hours, the transition state is retracted, and the 'To' state, that the patient is with 37 \textdegree{}C is asserted.